videoai/papillon-swig/README.md

 - Then, open Visual Studio solution file and compile the C# or Java library for your environment

 ### Linux environment:
-Make sure the following environment variables are seti in your _.bashrc_ file
+Make sure the following environment variables are set in your _.bashrc_ file

 ```
 export PAPILLON_INSTALL_DIR=/opt/Papillon